-In 2005, Mr. Barnes retired as Vice President and Treasurer of PG&E Corporation.
-From 2001 to 2005, he oversaw all financing, financial planning, risk management, cash management and pension fund operations.
-In 2004, he led the largest-ever U.S. utility financing, PG&E's landmark $7 billion debt financing in connection with its Plan of Reorganization.
+Leroy T. Barnes Jr. was Vice President and Treasurer of PG&E Corp. prior to his retirement in 2005.
+From 2001 to 2005, he oversaw all PG&E Corp. financing, financial planning, risk management, cash management and pension fund operations.

-Prior to 2001, Mr. Barnes was Vice President and Treasurer of Gap, Inc., the international clothing retailer, where he was responsible for all of the company's financing, cash management, international finance, investor relations and risk management.
-While at Gap, Inc., he led the company's first major public debt issuance and managed its $1 billion common stock repurchase program.
+Prior to 2001, Mr. Barnes was Vice President and Treasurer of Gap, Inc., the clothing retailer, responsible for the company's financing, cash management, international finance, investor relations and risk management.

-Before joining Gap, Inc., Mr. Barnes held a number of executive positions at Pacific Telesis Group/SBC Communications, including Assistant Treasurer, Division General Manager, and Vice President and Chief Financial Officer of PacTel Corporation.
-He was a principal in engineering the company's spin-off of AirTouch, Inc., as well as the sale of Pacific Telesis to SBC Communications.
-His experience also includes positions at UC Press, where he was Chief Financial Officer, and Touche, Ross & Co., where he was a Management Consultant.
+Before joining Gap, Inc., Mr. Barnes held executive positions at Pacific Telesis Group/SBC Communications, including Assistant Treasurer, Division General Manager, and Vice President and Chief Financial Officer of PacTel Corporation.

-Mr. Barnes earned bachelor's and master's degrees from Stanford University and an M.B.A. from Stanford Business School, where he was a Rockefeller Foundation Finance and Management Fellow.
+Mr. Barnes earned bachelor's and master's degrees from Stanford University and an M.B.A. from Stanford Graduate School of Business.

-Edward Fraioli joined the Board of Directors of Frontier Communications Corporation in July 2010.
-Currently a business consultant, he retired from Ernst & Young LLP, a public accounting firm, in July 2010 where he was a partner since 1984.
-He served as Professional Practice Director for Ernst & Young's Private Equity practice since 2008, and was responsible for support of engagement teams on accounting and auditing matters.
-From 2005 through 2008, Mr. Fraioli served as Ernst & Young's Global Vice Chairman for Independence matters within Global Quality and Risk Management, responsible for the Ernst & Young's global independence organization.
-Prior to 2005, he served as lead audit partner on a number of public and global companies.
-Mr. Fraioli was with Ernst & Young for more than 35 years.
+Edward Fraioli has been a business consultant since he retired from Ernst & Young LLP, a public accounting firm, in July 2010.
+He had been a partner since 1983.
+During his tenure, he served as Professional Practice Director for its Private Equity practice.
+Before that, Mr. Fraioli served as Ernst & Young's Global Vice Chairman for Independence Matters within Global Quality and Risk Management and as lead audit partner on a number of public and global companies.

 Mr. Fraioli received a B.A. from Brown University and an M.B.A. from Cornell University, Johnson Graduate School of Business Administration.
 He is a Certified Public Accountant.

-Ms. Reeve received a B.A. from the University of Georgia an M.B.A. from Harvard Business School.
+Ms. Reeve received a B.A. from the University of Georgia and an M.B.A. from Harvard Business School.

 A graduate of Stevens Institute of Technology with a Bachelor’s degree in Chemical Engineering, Ms. Ruesterholz earned a Master’s of Science degree in Telecommunications Management from the Polytechnic Institute of Brooklyn (now the Polytechnic Institute of New York University).
-She received an Honorary Doctorate of Engineering from Stevens Institute of Technology and is currently Chairman of its Board of Trustees.
-She also serves on the Board of Directors for The Hartford, a leader in property and casualty insurance, group benefits and mutual funds.
+She received an Honorary Doctorate of Engineering from Stevens Institute of Technology and is Chairman of its Board of Trustees.

 Prior to joining Liberty, he was Senior Vice President and Chief Financial Officer of Wink Communications (now a subsidiary of OpenTV Corp.), an interactive television company.
 For eight years he was the Executive Vice President and Chief Financial Officer of Emmis Communications Corp., an owner and operator of radio and television stations and magazines.